The Insurance and Reinsurance Law Review: Germany

 Various provisions of the VVG are compulsory in a way that they cannot be derogated from to the detriment of the insured, unless large risks are concerned.

-In respect of large risks and open policies, the parties are generally free to deviate from the provisions of the VVG (Section 210 VVG).
-However, as already mentioned in subsection i, the VVG provides for an overall legislative concept of a fair balance between the rights of the insurer and the insured.
-Insofar as the VVG generally applies (including large risks and open policies, and excluding marine insurance and reinsurance), an insurer is not entitled to deviate from the provisions of the VVG without any limitation in its general terms and conditions of contract.
+In respect of large risks and open policies, the parties are generally free to deviate from the provisions of the VVG.45 However, as already mentioned in Section III.i, the VVG provides an overall legislative concept of a fair balance between the rights of the insurer and the insured.
+Insofar as the VVG generally applies (including large risks and open policies and excluding marine insurance and reinsurance), an insurer is not entitled to deviate from the provisions of the VVG without any limitation in its general terms and conditions of contract.
 The following two judgments on D&O insurance clauses clarify the position.

 iv Intermediaries and the role of the broker

-The insurer may set off any open premium claims under an insurance contract from any claims payable under such contract, even if the insured person is not the insurer's contractual partner, and therefore does not owe the premium (Section 35 VVG).
+The insurer may set off any open premium claims under an insurance contract against any claims payable under the contract, even if the insured person is not the insurer's contractual partner and therefore does not owe the premium.51

 The indemnification of the insured person leads to an automatic transfer of potential recourse rights against third parties to the insurer.
-The effect is comparable to an assignment from the insured person to the insurer that, however, is effected automatically simply by the insurer's act of making the payment to the insured person (Section 86(1) VVG).
-The insured is under an obligation to protect any recourse claims and to cooperate with the insurer in enforcing such claims (Section 86(2) VVG).
-The insured's failure to do so may be a breach of its obligations subject to the sophisticated consequences set out above.
+The effect is comparable to an assignment from the insured person to the insurer that is effected automatically simply by the insurer's act of making the payment to the insured person.52 The insured is under an obligation to protect any recourse claims and to cooperate with the insurer in enforcing such claims.53 The insured's failure to do so may be a breach of its obligations subject to the sophisticated consequences set out above.
 This means that the insurer may not necessarily be able to avoid coverage as a consequence of the insured's breach of this obligation.

 The main difference between an automatic transfer of rights under the VVG and a subrogation under English law is that after the transfer the insurer is the recourse claimant, so that it may sue in its own name and also becomes a party to a recourse action.